enhance-manageiq/docs/README.md

 explains the problems faced with some attributes that will help you know the things better.

-The automation helps the globe lead the nation forward and work efficiently.
-The problem or error faced while working manually are eliminated by the automation procedure that helps to ease the process as well.
+The automation helps the globe to lead the nation forward and work efficiently.
+The problems or errors faced while working manually are eliminated by the automation procedure that helps to ease the process as well.